Information for the public

 - matters relating to immigration, nationality and asylum.

 Yes.
-To find out more about legal aid and if you qualify, where to find a legal aid solicitor or order our leaflets, you can call our legal aid information line on: 0845 122 8686.
+To find out more about legal aid and if you qualify you can call our legal aid information line on: 0845 122 8686.

 Please note that we do not provide legal advice.
 Calls are charged at local rate.
-For training and monitoring purposes calls to the Board may be recorded.
+For training and monitoring purposes calls to SLAB may be recorded.

 You can use an online calculator to work out if you are likely to qualify financially for advice and assistance in civil, criminal or children's cases or for civil legal aid in civil cases.